High DPI Displays

 |DPI Awareness Level||Meaning|

-Qt applications by default are Per-Monitor DPI Aware on Windows 8.1 or System-DPI Aware on older versions of Windows.
-As of Qt 5.4, the level can be specified by passing a parameter to the platform plugin (see Using qt.conf):
+By default, Qt applications are set to Per-Monitor DPI Aware on Windows 8.1 or System-DPI Aware on older Windows versions.
+As of Qt 5.4, this level can be specified via a parameter to the platform plugin:

 <application> -platform windows:dpiawareness=0,1,2

-- Ability to provide pixmaps or artwork for high resolution: see Drawing High Resolution Versions of Pixmaps and Images.
+- The ability to provide pixmaps or artwork for high resolution.
+For more details, see Drawing High Resolution Versions of Pixmaps and Images.

-- Qt 5.6 supports cross-platform high-DPI scaling for legacy applications, similar to the scaling done natively by macOS.
-This allows applications written for low-DPI screens to run unchanged on high-DPI devices.
-This feature is opt-in, and can be enabled by the following environment variables:
+- Qt 5.6 supports cross-platform high-DPI scaling for legacy applications, similar to the scaling done natively in macOS.
+This allows applications written for low DPI screens to run unchanged on high DPI devices.
+This feature is opt-in, and can be enabled using the following environment variables:

-QT_AUTO_SCREEN_SCALE_FACTOR[boolean] enables automatic scaling, based on the pixel density of the monitor.
-This will not change the size of point sized fonts, since point is a physical unit of measure.
+QT_AUTO_SCREEN_SCALE_FACTOR[boolean] enables automatic scaling, based on the monitor's pixel density.
+This won't change the size of point-sized fonts, since point is a physical measurement unit.
 Multiple screens may get different scale factors.

 QT_SCREEN_SCALE_FACTORS[list] specifies scale factors for each screen.
-This will not change the size of point sized fonts.
-This environment variable is mainly useful for debugging, or to work around monitors with wrong EDID information(Extended Display Identification Data).
+This won't change the size of point-sized fonts.
+The environment variable is mainly useful for debugging, or to work around monitors with wrong EDID information(Extended Display Identification Data).

 nameis the same as QScreen::name().

 While the macOS style fully supports high-DPI, the Windows desktop style currently has some limitations with certain scale factors.
-In these cases, consider using the Fusion style instead, which aims to support high-DPI in all cases.
+In these cases, consider using the Fusion style instead, which supports high-DPI in all cases.

 Note: Non-integer scale factors may cause significant scaling/painting artifacts.

-Qt::AA_DisableHighDpiScaling, introduced in Qt 5.6, turns off all scaling.
-This is intended for applications that need to use actual window system coordinates, regardless of environment variables.
+Qt::AA_DisableHighDpiScalingapplication attribute, introduced in Qt 5.6, turns off all scaling.
+This is intended for applications that require actual window system coordinates, regardless of environment variables.
 This attribute takes priority over Qt::AA_EnableHighDpiScaling.

-QT_DEVICE_PIXEL_RATIO, which could be set to a numerical scale factor or
+QT_DEVICE_PIXEL_RATIOenvironment variable, that you could set to a numerical scale factor or

-In order to get an application designed for low DPI values running on a high resolution monitors quickly, consider one of the scaling options (let the application run as DPI Unaware on Windows or set the environment variable
+To get an application designed for low DPI values running on high resolution monitors quickly, consider one of the following:

-"1".
-These options may incur some scaling or painting artifacts, though.
+However, these options may result in some scaling or painting artifacts.

-In the longer term, the application should be adapted to run unmodified:
+In the long term, the application should be adapted to run unmodified:

 - Always use the qreal versions of the QPainter drawing API.

-- Size windows and dialogs in relation to the screen size.
+- Size windows and dialogs in relation to the corresponding screen size.

-- Replace hard-coded sizes in layouts and drawing code by values calculated from font metrics or screen size.
+- Replace hard-coded sizes in layouts and drawing code with values calculated from font metrics or screen size.